 Dr. Risley’s extensive research background keeps him connected to the latest clinical research and enables him to provide the most up-to-date information, technology, and patient care at Hearing Health Center.
 He is committed to finding the best hearing solution for each patient.

 Dr. Jaclyn Riel, Au.D., CCC-A received both her Bachelor’s Degree in Communication Sciences and Disorders and her Doctorate in Audiology from Illinois State University.
-Dr. Riel is a member of the American Academy of Audiology, American Speech-Language Hearing Association, and Illinois Academy of Audiology.
+After graduating in 2011, Dr. Riel became a member of the American Academy of Audiology, American Speech-Language Hearing Association, and Illinois Academy of Audiology.